American Curl vs American Shorthair: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Curl has a typical lifespan of 12-16 years, while American Shorthair lives approximately 15-20 years.
 Health profiles differ significantly between these cats.
 American Curl is predisposed to Ear-Related Concerns, General Health, with associated veterinary costs for monitoring and treatment.
-American Shorthair faces its own health challenges including Cardiac Conditions, Weight-Related Issues, Other Health Concerns.
+American Shorthair faces its own health challenges including Cardiac Conditions, Weight-Related Issues, hereditary conditions including potential eye, dental, and metabolic issues.
 American Curl has 2 documented predispositions compared to 3 for American Shorthair, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health